cettia/cettia-java-server/README.md

 ---

 The following is a summary of the Cettia starter kit to help you get started quickly.
-In the summary, comments starting with `##` refer to a title of related chapter in a tutorial, [Building Real-Time Web Applications With Cettia](http://cettia.io/guides/cettia-tutorial/), where you can find a detailed explanation.
+In the summary, comments starting with `##` refer to a title of a related chapter in the tutorial, [Building Real-Time Web Applications With Cettia](http://cettia.io/guides/cettia-tutorial/), where you can find a detailed explanation.
 You may want to highlight the `##`.

 Maven dependencies.